-Thanksgiving, Christmas, and New Year’s Day – Most Dangerous Time to Drive
+Thanksgiving, Christmas, and New Year’s Day – Among the Most Dangerous Times to Drive

-Before you go over the river and through the woods to grandma’s house this holiday season, make sure to be particularly cautious, attentive, and defensive on North Carolina’s highways.
+Before you go over the river and through the woods to grandma’s house this holiday season, make sure to be particularly cautious, attentive, and defensive on the highway.

 The Wednesday before Thanksgiving through January 1st (including New Year’s day) are some of the most dangerous and deadly times to be on the roads.
 In fact, Thanksgiving eve has become THE most dangerous night of the year to drive, particularly in more urban areas, says SCRAM, makers of alcohol monitoring technology.
 Known as Blackout Wednesday, this holiday has surpassed New Year’s Eve and St. Patrick’s Day as the biggest drinking night of the year.